opensciencegrid/xcache/explanation.md

   - Messages written only for the coder to use

 * Can't tell the difference between a slow download and a stalled download

+* `timeout` utility might not exist on all sites
+  - Then again, the sites that seem to not have it are known trouble sites anyway.